Deepanshu47-droid/spring-STS/README.md

 🔹 Add the Spring Web dependency if not already added.

 ✅ Step 2: Modify the Controller

-🔹 Update the REST controller to handle POST requests.
+🔹 Update the REST controller to handle PUT requests.

-🔹 Create a UserDTO class to receive firstName and lastName from the request body.

-🔹 Modify the endpoint to accept a JSON body and return a personalized greeting.
+🔹 Modify the endpoint to accept:

+First Name as a Path Variable ({firstName})

+Last Name as a Query Parameter (?lastName=Taylor)

+🔹 Return a personalized greeting message.

 ✅ Step 3: Build and Run the Application